axelbol/laravel-files/README.md

 # File Storage with Laravel 8

-This is a Laravel 8 project with laravel/ui authentication scaffolding where we work with files.
+This is a Laravel 8 project with laravel/ui authentication scaffolding where we go through the process of uploading files.

 ## How to use